nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Team Lead specifies the old team and the new team name.
+1. Tech Lead specifies the old team and the new team name.
 2. EZLead updates the name of the team.

 **Extensions:**

 * 1a.
-Team Lead enters the wrong command.
+Tech Lead enters the wrong command.

     * 1a1.
 EZLead displays an error message.

       Use case ends.

 * 1b.
-Old team name does not exist in EZLead's database.
+Old team does not exist in EZLead's database.

     * 1b1.
 EZLead displays an error message.